Alejogb1/job-board/blog-data/how-can-qts-paintevent-refresh-multiple-widgets-simultaneously.md

 id: "how-can-qts-paintevent-refresh-multiple-widgets-simultaneously"
 ---

-Alright, let's dive into this.
+, let's dive into this.
 I've definitely been down that rabbit hole before—managing updates across multiple widgets in Qt can get a little complex, especially when you’re aiming for smooth, concurrent refreshes.
 Forget those awkward, staggered updates that make your application feel sluggish; what we want is a clean, almost instantaneous visual update.

 The core issue centers around how `paintEvent` is called and how Qt manages the repaint process.
 By default, Qt calls `paintEvent` on a widget when it needs to be redrawn.
 This can happen because the widget's window was exposed, resized, or explicitly marked for an update via `update()` or `repaint()`.
 Now, if you're working with several widgets that need to refresh together, calling `update()` or `repaint()` on each one independently can cause those staggered updates we’re trying to avoid.
 The key lies in understanding how to trigger these updates in a way that minimizes visual artifacts and maximizes performance.